Hemit99123/everyone-class/README.md

-# everyone-class
+# Everyone Class (A STEM verison of Google Classroom)

-### Welcome to our open sourced tool
+## Welcome to our open sourced tool

-# If you are interested in helping our cause, feel free to give us a star and contribute by submitting PRs which our CTO or Senior SWE will review :)
+### If you are interested in helping our cause, feel free to give us a star and contribute by submitting PRs which our CTO or Senior SWE will review :)